UBC-MDS/auto_eda/README.md

 - `argmax`: Returns the index of the max element in the array

+### Fit into the Python Ecosystem

-The package aims to recreate some of the basic array operations available in the [numpy package](https://github.com/numpy/numpy).
+There are several Python packages focused on array manipulation, such as numpy, which are used for a wide range of array manipulation.
+However, the package aims to recreate some of the basic array operations available in the [numpy package](https://github.com/numpy/numpy).

 ## Installation